 - One nice casual outfit in case you perform at a more formal venue, and one nice concert black outfit for the highlight concert.

 - Pillow and blankets.
 Ohio Wesleyan will provide these but we still recommend bringing your own.

 - One set of warm clothes.
 Although the Workshop in July, Ohio weather is often unpredictable and a set of warmer clothes may be needed.

-- Materials to take notes.
-Notepad, pen/pencils, etc.
+- Materials to take notes: Notepad, staff paper, pen/pencils, etc.